Prepare your environment to back up Resource Manager-deployed virtual machines

 - Backing up Linux VMs encrypted through Linux Unified Key Setup (LUKS) encryption is not supported.

 - We don't recommend backing up VMs that contain Cluster Shared Volumes (CSV) or Scale-Out File Server configuration.
+If done, failure of CSV writers is expected.
 They require involving all VMs included in the cluster configuration during a snapshot task.
 Azure Backup doesn't support multi-VM consistency.

 - Backup data doesn't include network mounted drives attached to a VM.